WASTE MANAGEMENT AND REDUCTION

 RECYCLING AND INVESTMENT RECOVERY PROGRAM

 At our Miles Service Center in Cleveland, we manage the company’s surplus assets, primarily wire and cable, through reuse, refurbishment and sale.
 By repairing or processing materials and products for reuse, we reduce new material purchases while creating less landfill waste and mitigating our environmental impact.
 Additionally, the company generates revenue by processing scrap wire and cable.
-Each month, the Miles Service Center sorts and handles approximately 261,000 pounds of scrap material, which generated a net benefit of $2.5 million in 2022 alone.
+Each month, the Miles Service Center sorts and handles approximately 200,000 pounds of scrap material, which generated a net benefit of nearly $2.5 million in 2023 alone.
 This program is part of our ongoing efforts to develop increasingly sustainable operations.

 Please see our EESG data table for our investment recovery and recycling metrics.